unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 └── unikraft[usoc21]
 ```

-### 01. Compiling the elfloader application
+### 01. Compiling the Elfloader Application

 The goal of this task is to make sure that our setup is correct.
-The first step is to copy the
-correct config file into our application.
+The first step is to copy the correct config file into our application.

 ```
 student:~/apps/app-elfloader$ cp demo/01/config .config
 ```

-To check that the config file is the correct one, run `make menuconfig`, then select `library configuration`
-and it should look like this:
+To check that the config file is the correct one, run `make menuconfig`, then select `library configuration` and it should look like this:

 ![Libraries configuration](images/config-image)

 If everything is correct, we can run `make` and the image for our unikernel should be compiled.
-In the
-`build` folder you should have the `elfloader_kvm-x86_64` binary.
+In the `build` folder you should have the `elfloader_kvm-x86_64` binary.

 To also test if it runs correctly: